ionic-team/ionic-docs/docs/developing/android.md

 ## Android Studio

-<a href="https://developer.android.com/studio/" target="_blank">Android Studio</a> is the IDE for creating native Android apps.
+[Android Studio](https://developer.android.com/studio/) is the IDE for creating native Android apps.
 It includes the [Android SDK](../reference/glossary.md#android-sdk), which will need to be configured for use in the command line.

 Android Studio is also used to [create Android virtual devices](android.md#creating-an-android-virtual-device), which are required for the Android emulator.
 Ionic apps can also be [launched to a device](android.md#set-up-an-android-device).